GVLevesque/gvlevesque.github.io/_projects/1_project.md

 related_publications: false
 ---

-### 1) Network Interdependence and the Regulation of Toxic Substances
+### 1) Corporate political power, regulatory change and network interdependence: A long-term view from the lead controversy in the United States, 1924-2003

 <b>Status</b> : Revise and resubmit

 <div style="text-align: justify;">
 <b>Abstract</b><br>
-How do corporations influence their regulatory environment?
+How do corporations shape regulations?
 Existing answers to this question overwhelmingly focus on outcomes.
-Yet, the structural pathways to these outcomes are often ill-defined.
-I ask how the relationship between corporate and state actors is structured and how it is patterned over time.
-I outline an approach to regulatory networks that emphasizes interdependence between corporate and state actors.
-Using Toxic Docs, a novel database of millions of previously classified industry documents, I build networks that span eight decades for the cases of lead and silica.
-I measure network interdependence and model its evolution at critical moments of regulatory trajectories.
-Analyses reveal that ties between corporate and state actors grow over time, that ties are the strongest with bureaucratic implementation bodies, and that regulatory changes are primarily a cause, not a consequence, of these ties.
-Corporate-state ties are thus not primarily characterized by punctuated interference, but by long-term interdependence.
+Often, the pathways to these outcomes are left ill-defined.
+This article investigates how corporate-state relationships are structured and how they are patterned over time.
+I outline an approach to regulatory networks that emphasizes interdependence.
+Relying on networks that span eight decades for the case of lead from Toxic Docs, a large database of previously classified industry documents, I perform community structure time series analyses and separable exponential family random graph models (STERGMs).
+I find that corporate-state interdependence grows not during the development of regulatory frameworks but in subsequent periods of regulatory expansion.
+Moreover, while corporate actors expectedly engage with legislators and governmental expert bodies, their ties are just as strong with the bureaucracies responsible for routine regulatory implementation.
+This study contributes to better understanding institutional contexts that allow for economic elites to exercise political power.
 </div><br>
-<b>Keywords</b>: regulations, social networks, interest groups, elites, power, risk<br>
+<b>Keywords</b>: regulations, social networks, elites, power, interest groups, risk<br>

 <hr>

-### 2) The Appalachian Regional Commission and the Articulation of the Coal Consensus
+### 2) The Relational Structure of Corporate Ignorance Production

 <b>Status</b>: Revise and resubmit

 <div style="text-align: justify;">
 <b>Abstract</b><br>
-This paper interrogates the formation of a national political consensus around coal in the United States.
-In the postwar era, the domestic future of coal was seriously challenged by the oil, gas and nuclear alternatives.
-In less than two decades, however, coal mining shifted from being one of multiple energy options to being a national political project tied to regional development and energy sovereignty.
-Why has this shift occurred?
-Using archival data, I argue that it was not primarily a response to market forces or corporate pressures but was rather furthered through the work of the Appalachian Regional Commission (ARC).
-In the years following its inception in 1965, the agency articulated the coal consensus as both a solution to the problem of Appalachian underdevelopment and to the looming energy crisis.
-In doing so, it naturalized common interests of regional, federal and corporate actors around this consequential project.
-This paper delineates a pathway through which bureaucracies can play a decisive role in the formation of political ideas.
+This study interrogates patterns of interaction through which corporate actors influence environmental knowledge production.
+I ask 1) What types of knowledge-producing organizations are subject to most engagement by corporate actors? and 2) How intensive are relationships between corporate actors and knowledge-producing organizations?
+I answer these questions with the landmark case of lead in the United States (1924-2003).
+I rely on longitudinal network data built from the raw text of Toxic Docs, a database that comprises millions of previously classified corporate documents over eight decades.
+Using relational event modeling, I find that corporate engagement with scientific organizations is consistently more likely than with other types of actors.
+In contrast, corporate engagement with regulatory expert organizations is less so.
+I also find that corporate engagement with scientific organizations is responsive to growing federal interest in the lead problem and anticipates regulatory developments.
+This suggests that corporate engagement with scientists is best described not simply as reactive but also as preemptive.
 </div><br>
-<b>Keywords</b>: political articulation, bureaucracies, natural resources, regional development<br>
+<b>Keywords</b>: Corporate power, ignorance, industrial pollution, relational event modeling<br>

 <hr>

-### 3) The Relational Structure of Corporate Ignorance Production
+### 3) Crushing victories.
+Environmental health activism and the hazardous politics of expertise

-<b>Status</b>: Under review
+<b>Status</b>: In preparation

 <div style="text-align: justify;">
 <b>Abstract</b><br>
-Extant research highlights a common pattern of involvement in science by corporate actors in an attempt to shape what we know about their products.
-Concurrently, however, scholars consider scientific knowledge to be a secondary force in regulatory processes, as political and economic considerations often prevail over evidence.
-In that context, do corporate actors enmeshed in controversy truly dedicate substantial resources to interfere in scientific production?
-Are pressures on the institutions of regulatory expertise sufficient to achieve corporate objectives?
-In this paper, I ask 1) What types of knowledge-producing organizations are subject to most engagement by corporate actors? and 2) How stable are ties between corporate actors and knowledge-producing organizations?
-I answer these questions with the case of lead in the United States.
-I produce longitudinal network data from the raw text of Toxic Docs, a database that comprises millions of previously classified corporate documents and spans over a century.
-Using a relational event modeling strategy, I find that corporate engagement with scientific organizations is consistently more likely than with other types of actors.
-In contrast, corporate engagement with regulatory expert organizations is less so.
-I also find that corporate engagement with scientific institutions is responsive to growing federal interest in the lead problem and anticipates future regulatory developments.
-These findings suggests that corporate involvement with scientific organizations is a major endeavor of corporate entities in the field of toxic substances, and that their engagement with scientists is best described not only as reactive but also as preemptive.
+This chapter examines the effects of consultation processes on knowledge-based mobilizations tackling environmental health problems.
+I focus on two such mobilizations in Québec: the Asbestos Victims Association of Québec’s and the multi-organization mobilization against industrial pollution in Rouyn Noranda.
+After making substantial gains in consultation processes, mobilization capacities of these groups should have increased.
+Based on extensive qualitative fieldwork, I interrogate what led to the opposite: why have regulatory gains disrupted rather than fueled mobilization?
+I propose a model of demobilization that emphasizes the consequences of epistemic cooptation, i.e., the process through which actors’ knowledge claims are borrowed or reused.
+Epistemic cooptation disrupts the initial leverage environmental health groups have against the state and corporate actors and neutralizes mobilization.
+After making substantial gains, mobilized groups need to undergo significant transformation of their aims and targets, reaccumulate new epistemic resources, and potentially renew their leadership.
+I show that while they undergo this transformation, mobilized groups become vulnerable to demobilization.
+This chapter contributes to understanding how expertise shapes mobilization outcomes.
 </div><br>
-<b>Keywords</b>: ignorance production, politics of science, corporate power, environmental health, longitudinal network analysis<br><br>
+<b>Keywords</b>: Social movements, knowledge, environmental health, public consultations, demobilization
+<br><br>

-### 4) Expert bureaucracies have outsized influence on the contents of science
+### 3) Expert bureaucracies have outsized influence on the contents of science

 With Peter McMahan (Associate Professor, Department of Sociology, McGill University)